GiasuddinvuiyaBD/nextjs13-crash-course/nextjs13-crash/README.md

 ### Getting Body Data.
 I have created item by using postman body. i i want to konw more about it. i need review my code.

+### Refactor server to clined component.
+Now i want to create a search component.